-Channel end stoppers (if so equipped)
+Channel end stoppers

-The channel end stoppers should be used to help prevent accessories installed in the channels from sliding or shifting off the end of the truck bed.
+The channel end stoppers should be used to help prevent accessories installed in the channels from sliding or shifting off the end of the truck hed.

 They must be installed so they are properly seated in the detents in the channel.